What-If Analysis in Excel

 But what if you sell 70% for the highest price?
 And what if you sell 80% for the highest price?
 Or 90%, or even 100%?
 Each different percentage is a different scenario.
 You can use the Scenario Manager to create these scenarios.

-Note: You can simply type in a different percentage into cell C4 to see the corresponding result of a scenario in cell D10.
+Note: you can simply type in a different percentage into cell C4 to see the corresponding result of a scenario in cell D10.
 However, what-if analysis enables you to easily compare the results of different scenarios.
 Read on.

 1. On the Data tab, in the Forecast group, click What-If Analysis.